sqlxpert/aws-tag-sched-ops/readme.md

     * In a multi-account scenario, select the TagSchedOpsCloudFormation IAM Role during this step; CloudFormation may not be able to create the stack without assuming this role.

-      If the user invoking CloudFormation is not an administrator, attach the following policies to the user beforhand:
+      If the IAM user who will invoke CloudFormation is not an administrator, attach the following policies beforehand:

       |Policy|Source|
       |--|--|